99-devops/99devops_web/content/posts/CI-CD-in-Kubernetes-part-I.md

 ## PART I

 CI / CD has been a major part of current IT operations.
-In this series of we will learn how to create an application and implement it through complete CI / CD operation.
-We will learn how to do CI / CD of a containerised service.
+In this series of articles, we will learn how to create an application and implement it through complete CI / CD operation.
 As there is a saying "best way to learn, is by doing.".
 Hence, we will be implementing our own CI / CD in kubernetes.
 This is the first part of series of articles on this topic as it is difficult to cover everything in one post.

 ### How this article is organised ?

-For each challenge there will be a task and solution provided.
-You can do the task by yourself in your own way however you feel suitable or you can follow the solution to see how i have done it.
+For each challenge there will be are tasks and solutions provided.
+You can do the task by yourself in your own way or you can follow the solution to see how i have done it.
 As long as you are understanding the things done and why it's done, we should be all good.

 ## Before we begin

 Let's refresh the some knowledge before we start with the workshop.

-### What is CI (Continuous Integration) ?
+#### What is CI (Continuous Integration) ?

 CI (Continuous Integration) is a process of automating code integration from multiple contributers into a single artifact or binary or package.
 CI is a philosophy where code from multiple developers are merged to form a single package which is later promoted to different stages in release cycle.

 In this article we are doing to see an implemet of CI.

+#### What is ChatOps ?

+ChatOps is the streamlined use of chat applications and communication services to run development and operations functions and commands in CI / CD life cycle.

+#### What is Github ?

+Version control system which helps you to manage different versions of your code.

+#### What is Docker hub ?

+Dockerhub is a online docker image hosting registry where you can push your docker image and share it with comminuty.

-## Learn by doing
+### Learn by doing

 In this first part, we will create an application and dockerise it.
 This would invole creating an application from scratch and containerise it using docker.